Picovoice/porcupine/binding/go/README.md

 ## Usage

-To create an instance of the engine you first creat a Porcupine struct with the configuration parameters for the wake word engine and then make a call to `.Init()`:
+To create an instance of the engine you first create a Porcupine struct with the configuration parameters for the wake word engine and then make a call to `.Init()`:

 ```go
 import . "github.com/Picovoice/porcupine/binding/go"